ForNeVeR/eBomber/README.md

 Building
 ========

-To build current version of source code, execute following commands:
+First, you need last version of Erlang and OTP installed.
+See http://erlang.org for details.
+To build current version of source code, execute following
+commands:

     $ cd eBomber
     $ md ebin
     $ erl -make

+Other way from Erlang console:

+    $ erl
+    Erlang R14B02 (erts-5.8.3) [smp:8:8] [rq:8] [async-threads:0]

+    Eshell V5.8.3  (abort with ^G)
+    1> cd("path/to/eBomber").
+    path/to/eBomber
+    ok
+    2> make:all().
+    ... (some lines skipped)
+    up_to_date

 Using
 =====

-Currently, your only option is running Erlang console:
+First, run Erlang console:

     $ cd ebin && erl

-and direct testing any exported functions of eBomber modules.
+Then start ebomber server:

+    1> ebomber:start_link().

+For now server only stays in memory and logs all incoming messages.
+Stay tuned.

 Architecture
 ============